 Nevertheless, it should be noticed that, on the $B$-side, a given tame regular function can produce several quantum differential systems which can be difficult to compare.
 While the situation is clear on the $A$-side (the cohomology gives naturally a flat basis and flat coordinates), we have to fix, on the $B$-side, some choices: the general principle is that a canonical quantum differential system is built from the canonical solution of the Birkhoff problem given by M. Saito's method, for which a substantial tool is Hodge theory (see \cite{D2}, \cite[Appendix B]{DoSa1}, \cite{DoSa2} and Appendix).
 Anyway, the general place of this geometric solution in mirror symmetry has to be further explored.\\

 Let us now discuss more precisely these motivations.
 An aspect of mirror symmetry is the following: given a projective manifold $X$, one can computes its Gromov-Witten invariants, or more generally its correlators, with the help of Picard-Fuchs equations associated with some mirror partner.
 This is classically used to express these correlators in terms of combinatorial data: this is {\em f.i} what gives Givental's ``I=J'' mirror theorem (see \cite{CK} for an overview).
 We explain how this can be achieved using quantum differential systems, in particular what should be the correlators of a quantum differential system.
 Another and connected goal is to define {\em the} $J$-function of a general quantum differential system.
-Again, we have to fix some choices: we are led to define {\em canonical} fundamental solutions of the Dubrovin connection of a quantum differential system and this is done using Dubrovin's conformal and symmetric solutions, see section \ref{sec:solfondacan}.
+Again, we have to fix some choices: we are led to define {\em canonical} fundamental solutions of the Dubrovin connection of a quantum differential system and this is done using Dubrovin's conformal and symmetric solutions.
 The situation is particularly nice when the quantum differential systems are {\em logarithmic} and {\em non-resonant}, see section \ref{nonresonnant}: prototypes of such systems are given by small quantum cohomology, thanks to the divisor axiom, see also \cite{R}, \cite{RS}.
-Their main properties are given by theorem \ref{cor:casvariete} and corollary \ref{coro:sechor}.
 In this case, the canonical solutions have an explicit description: they are uniquely determined by a matrix of holomorphic functions, satisfying an initial condition.
-This matrix can be computed algebrically, using a recursion relation, see relation (\ref{eq:DiffxHd}).
-We will call its coefficients the {\em correlators} of the given quantum differential system: they provide the usual correlators in the case of small quantum cohomology, see section \ref{sec:correlateurs}.
+This matrix can be computed algebrically, using a recursion relation (relation (\ref{eq:DiffxHd})).
+We will call its coefficients the {\em correlators} of the given quantum differential system because, in the case of the small quantum cohomology, they provide the usual correlators, see section \ref{sec:correlateurs}.
 In order to compute the correlators of a projective variety, it is thus enough to identify the canonical fundamental solutions of the mirror quantum differential system and this is reduced, on the $B$-side, to computations of algebra.
 This is emphasized in section \ref{sec:hirzebruch}.